 Consumer Price Index

-, the wage after accounting for inflation, has decreased 0.2% so the average worker is receiving a larger paycheck but paying even more for the same basket of goods than one year ago.
-The year-long core index increased 2.3%.
-The core index is lower because it does not include the dramatic increase in energy prices during the past twelve months.
-Energy prices have jumped 12%, largely because gasoline prices are 24% higher.
+July's CPI report contained some bad news for workers.
+While workers continue to enjoy higher wages, their real average hourly earnings fell.
+This means inflation is absorbing any increase in hourly earnings.
+(Bureau of Labor Statistics Table A-2) The average worker is receiving a larger paycheck but paying even more for the same basket of goods than one month ago.
+The core index, which excludes volatile food and energy prices increased 0.2% last month and 2.4% over the past twelve months.
+It is lower because it does not include the dramatic increase in energy prices during the past twelve months.
+Energy prices have jumped 12%, largely because gasoline prices are 25% higher than a year ago.